Trinity (Mat Maneri album)

-Trinity is a solo album by American composer, improviser and jazz violin and viola player Mat Maneri recorded in 1999 and released in 2001 on the ECM label.
+Trinity is a solo album by American jazz violinist and composer Mat Maneri recorded in July 1999 and released on ECM in 2001.

 Reception

-The AllMusic review by Thom Jurek awarded the album 4 stars calling it "a mystifying debut by a devastatingly creative and deftly talented musician".
+The AllMusic review by Thom Jurek awarded the album 4 stars calling it "a mystifying debut by a devastatingly creative and deftly talented musician."

 The authors of The Penguin Guide to Jazz Recordings described the album as "an astonishing solo performance, richly textured and deftly executed, and full of the funky simplicity of early jazz."

 Writing for All About Jazz, Mark Corroto commented: "The organic freedom of Maneri's playing on Trinity reveals the source of his energy: the architecture of composition combined with judicious use of space.
 Trinity is an admirable album of thoughtful and inspired improvisation."

-Critic Gary Giddins called the album "a solo recital of unexpected depth and variety," and remarked: "His adaptation of 'Sun Ship,' a stark and rather insubstantial Coltrane fragment, begins with barely a hint of the source material, then proceeds to locate it in the course of deliberate microtonal stages, building to a vigorous peak as if the Coltrane figure had to be earned."
+In Weather Bird: Jazz at the Dawn of its Second Century, jazz critic Gary Giddins called the album "a solo recital of unexpected depth and variety," and remarked: "His adaptation of 'Sun Ship,' a stark and rather insubstantial Coltrane fragment, begins with barely a hint of the source material, then proceeds to locate it in the course of deliberate microtonal stages, building to a vigorous peak as if the Coltrane figure had to be earned."